-Maple Leaf Short Duration 2015-II Flow-Through Limited Partnership - National Class - Pursuant to a prospectus dated September 29, 2015, Maple Leaf Short Duration 2015-II Flow-Through Limited Partnership issued 400,000 National Class units at a price of \$25.00 per Unit, for gross proceeds of \$10,000,000.
-The net proceeds from the issuance of National Class Units has been invested in Flow-Through Shares of Resource Companies, and the net asset value of the National Class investment portfolio as at June 30, 2016 is \$29.63.
+Maple Leaf Short Duration 2016-II Flow-Through Limited Partnership - National Class - Pursuant to a prospectus dated September 26, 2016, Maple Leaf Short Duration 2016-II Flow-Through Limited Partnership issued 400,000 National Class units at a price of \$25.00 per Unit, for gross proceeds of \$10,000,000.
+The net proceeds from the issuance of National Class Units have been invested in Flow-Through Shares of Resource Companies, and the net asset value of the National Class investment portfolio as at April 30, 2017 is \$20.51.

-Maple Leaf Short Duration 2015-II Flow-Through Limited Partnership - Québec Class - Pursuant to a prospectus dated September 29, 2015, Maple Leaf Short Duration 2015-II Flow-Through Limited Partnership issued 268,514 Québec Class units at a price of \$25.00 per Unit, for gross proceeds of \$6,712,850.
-The net proceeds from the issuance of Québec Class Units has been invested in Flow-Through Shares of Resource Companies, and the net asset value of the Québec Class investment portfolio as at June 30, 2016 is \$24.12.
+Maple Leaf Short Duration 2016-II Flow-Through Limited Partnership - Québec Class - Pursuant to a prospectus dated September 26, 2016, Maple Leaf Short Duration 2016-II Flow-Through Limited Partnership issued 400,000 Québec Class units at a price of \$25.00 per Unit, for gross proceeds of \$10,000,000.
+The net proceeds from the issuance of the Québec Class Units have been invested in Flow-Through Shares of Resource Companies, and the net asset value of the Québec Class investment portfolio as at April 30, 2017 is \$21.21.

-Maple Leaf Short Duration 2016 Flow-Through Limited Partnership - National Class - Pursuant to a prospectus dated February 24, 2016, Maple Leaf Short Duration 2016 Flow-Through Limited Partnership issued 241,197 National Class units at a price of \$25.00 per Unit, for gross proceeds of \$6,029,925.
-The net proceeds from the issuance of National Class Units has been invested in Flow-Through Shares of Resource Companies, and the net asset value of the National Class investment portfolio as at June 30, 2016 is \$20.48.
+Maple Leaf Short Duration 2017 Flow-Through Limited Partnership - National Class - Pursuant to a prospectus dated January 27, 2017, Maple Leaf Short Duration 2017 Flow-Through Limited Partnership issued 400,000 National Class units at a price of \$25.00 per Unit, for gross proceeds of \$10,000,000.
+The net proceeds from the issuance of National Class Units have been invested in Flow-Through Shares of Resource Companies, and the net asset value of the National Class investment portfolio as at April 30, 2017 is \$19.91.

-Maple Leaf Short Duration 2016 Flow-Through Limited Partnership - Québec Class - Pursuant to a prospectus dated February 24, 2016, Maple Leaf Short Duration 2016 Flow-Through Limited Partnership issued 339,077 Québec Class units at a price of \$25.00 per Unit, for gross proceeds of \$8,476,925.
-As of June 30, 2016, \$7,095,400 of the net proceeds from the issuance of the Québec Class Units has been invested in Flow-Through Shares of Resource Companies, with the balance of \$724,500 to be invested on or before December 31, 2016.
-The net asset value of the Québec Class investment portfolio as at June 30, 2016 is \$20.81.
+Maple Leaf Short Duration 2017 Flow-Through Limited Partnership - Québec Class - Pursuant to a prospectus dated January 27, 2017, Maple Leaf Short Duration 2017 Flow-Through Limited Partnership issued 400,000 Québec Class units at a price of \$25.00 per Unit, for gross proceeds of \$10,000,000.
+The net proceeds from the issuance of the Québec Class Units have been invested in Flow-Through Shares of Resource Companies, and the net asset value of the Québec Class investment portfolio as at April 30, 2017 is \$21.61.

-Each of these partnerships, other than the Fairway Energy (06) Flow Through Limited Partnership and the Fairway Energy (07) Flow-Through Limited Partnership, utilized a diversified investment approach, whereas the Fairway Energy (06) Flow Through Limited Partnership and the Fairway Energy (07) Flow-Through Limited Partnership and the Fairway Energy (07) Flow-Through Limited Partnership were restricted to investing 100% of their available funds in issuers in the oil and gas sectors.
+Each of these partnerships, other than the Fairway Energy (06) Flow Through Limited Partnership and the Fairway Energy (07) Flow-Through Limited Partnership, utilized a diversified investment approach, whereas the Fairway Energy (06) Flow Through Limited Partnership and the Fairway Energy (07) Flow-Through Limited Partnership were restricted to investing 100% of their available funds in issuers in the oil and gas sectors.